webhook/webhook-cms/README.md

-# Webhook repositories
+# Webhook Overview

-This repository is for the Webhook CMS.
-We are currently in the process of open sourcing the entirely of Webhook which is split over a few repos.
-The goal is to have them available by late August.
+This repository is for the Webhook command line tools.
+There are several other repositories in Webhook's core.

+* [webhook](https://github.com/webhook/webhook) - The Webhook command line tools.
 * [webhook-generate](https://github.com/webhook/webhook-generate) - The local runserver for Webhook.
-* [webhook-js](https://github.com/webhook/webhook-js) - A collection of jQuery utils for Webhook.
-* [webhook-cms](https://github.com/webhook/webhook-cms) - A single page ember app which acts as the CMS for individual Webhook sites.
+* [webhook-cms](https://github.com/webhook/webhook-cms) - The CMS layer and frotend GUI.
+A single page Ember app.
-* webhook-server - The production server for serving and regenerating live Webhook sites.
+* [webhook-server-open](https://github.com/webhook/webhook-server-open) - The production server for serving and regenerating live Webhook sites.
+* [webhook-images](https://github.com/webhook/webhook-images) - Image resizing for the Webhook frontend.
+For Google App Engine.

+If you are interested in self-hosting Webhook, [check the instructions here](http://www.webhook.com/docs/self-host-webhook/).

-## Webhook CMS overview
+## Webhook CMS

 The Webhook CMS is the CMS layer of Webhook.com.
 Essentially it is a one-page Ember app based upon [Ember App Kit][1].
 It uses an ES6 Module Transpiler which allows for [ES6 module syntax][2].
 The code for the Ember app is in the `app` directory.